Course outline:

 With the Making Tax Digital (MTD) for Income Tax programme now live and the first filings due 7 August, accountants are rightly concerned about the regulatory and workload pressures this will bring.
 But another crucial part of the MTD puzzle is software.

 For taxpayers in scope, MTD filings must be made using HMRC-recognised software.
-At the time of writing, there are 85 solutions available, with the scope, background and pricing of each tool often unclear.
+There are 85 solutions currently available, with the scope, background and pricing of each tool often unclear.

 This session will outline what’s needed from MTD for Income Tax software, offer a short overview of the type of tools available and examine whether they are appropriate for your clients.
 If you’re still deciding on your MTD for Income Tax software solutions, this is a must-attend session.